David Neilsen. Dr. Fell and the Playground of Doom. (Yearling, 2017)

 The Phone Goes Dead.
 (Orchard Books, 2008)

 Burnt.
 (Orchard Books, 2008)

 Scared.
 (Orchard Books, 2008)

 Anthony Horowitz.
 Horowitz Horror: Stories You’ll Wish You Never Read.
 (Philomel, 2006)

 More Horowitz Horror: More Stories You’ll Wish You Never Read.
 (Philomel, 2007)

 Peg Kehret.
 The Ghost’s Grave.
 (Dutton, 2005)

 D.J.
 MacHale.
 The Light.
 [Morpheus Road] (Aladdin, 2010) Marsh is going crazy, or at least he hopes so.
 Crazy would be so much better than what he thinks is really going on.
 A character he created jumps off the page to wave a pick shovel at him, boats explode, walls of blood threaten to drown him.
 And if it is all in his head than people he knows, and some he loves may not be dead.
 This is a Stephen King style thriller from the author of the Pendragon series, and will have you covering your eyes then peeking through to read the next hair-raising chapter.

 Patrick Ness.
 A Monster Calls.
-(Candlewick, 2011) This book reminds us of the great secret of gothic literature: the dark isn’t necessarily evil, it is something far more frightening – it is the unknown.
+(Candlewick, 2011) This book reminds us of the great secret of Gothic literature: the dark isn’t necessarily evil, it is something far more frightening – it is the unknown.
+It’s not the things that lurk in the dark that frighten us; it’s the dark.
 One of the most unique and haunting tales of the year.